 It’s Usually Easily Treatable

 According to New Paths, “unlike some other problems, anxiety is highly treatable, yet only about 1/3 or those receive treatment.
 In other words, many people suffer unnecessarily.”
 To diagnose generalized anxiety disorders, a physician may perform a physical exam to see if your anxiety symptoms are linked to a medical condition or medications.
 Two main treatments are medication and psychotherapy.
 Most people benefit from a combination of both.
-Psychotropic drugs like Prozac or Zoloft can lower the voltage of pain.
-Medicine might also make it easier to embrace cognitive behavioral therapy.
+Psychotropic drugs like Prozac or Zoloft can lower the voltage of pain and provide more immediate relief.
+Medicine might also make it easier to embrace cognitive behavioral therapy and develop the habits you need to manage your life in the long run.
 Practicing daily self-soothing techniques such as controlled breathing, meditation, and yoga can help you take back your anxiety.

 It Can Cause Attacks